Autumn Migration at Spurn Point Nature Reserve

 Photo of a male stonechat on a fence postMale Stonechat

-Later, I would commit one of these moments to paper, the result a delicate coloured pencil drawing that would find a home on my other site.
+Later, I would use one of these moments as the basis for a coloured pencil drawing.

 A Roe Deer buckRoe deer buck (male)